gdtyra/gdtyra.github.io/etymologies.md

 - `man`: from Old English "mann", which replaced "wer", originally meaning "person" with no gender connotation.
 - `woman`: from Old English "wifmann", meaning "woman-person"
 - `lady`: from Old english "hlaefdige", meaning "loaf-kneader"
+- `girl`: in Middle English, "girl" referred to any young person, only becoming specific to females over time

 ## Other interesting etymologies